KirillKryukov/naf/Compress.md

 ## Which compression level to choose?

 The default level 1 is suitable when time is limited, or when the machine doing the compression is not fast enough (or has too little RAM).
-For example, when transferring reads from a sequencer machine, `ennaf --level 1` can be used instead of gzip.
+For example, when transferring reads from a sequencer machine, `ennaf -1` can be used instead of gzip.

 On the other hand, if you compress data for storing in a database, the maximum level 22 may be preferable, even though it's slower.
 In database usage, data has to be compressed only once, while network transfer and decompression may be performed thousands of times by database users.
 Optimizing user experience is more important in such cases.
-So, `ennaf --level 22` is the best option for sequence databases.
+So, `ennaf -22` is the best option for sequence databases.

 ## Specifying input format